 Plated supermarket kits come in a large plastic box, which an theoretically be recycled.
 Most of the ingredients are in their own plastic bags.
 There is a lot of packaging waste, but it’s hard to say whether it’s more than what you usually get at the supermarket.

-I cooked 5 Plated meal kits, as well as a couple of other Plated recipes using my own ingredients.
-I completely and totally messed up one of the kits – my fault entirely – so these are the four that worked:
+I’ve cooked several meal kits, as well as a couple of other Plated recipes using my own ingredients.

 |Rosemary Pork Chop with Fig Compote and Chive Butter Potatoes|